 Department Chair (DC) The Department Chair (or equivalent) will need to indicate his/her awareness of and support for your proposal as a demonstration of institutional commitment to the proposed program or project.

-How to apply All program applications must be submitted online.
+All program applications must be submitted online.
 Anyone on the team may serve as the applicant on a submission.
-ALL proposal deadlines end at 11:59pm eastern time on the specified due date unless otherwise indicated.
+ALL proposal deadlines end at 11:59 pm eastern time on the specified due date unless otherwise indicated.

 To start, you’ll need to have an NCIIA account.
 Creating an account is easy, and anyone can do it.
 To access an existing account or to create a new one, click here.
 You may start, save, stop, and return to your online proposal at anytime before submitting.

-1) Proposal narrative Your proposal narrative may not exceed 5 pages in length using 12-point Times font and 1-inch margins.
+1) REQUIRED: Proposal Narrative Your proposal narrative may not exceed 5 pages in length using 12-point Times font and 1-inch margins.
 Address the following in your narrative:

 Proposed course and/or program description

 What are you proposing to develop?
-Be specific - For example, is it a course or a program?
-Is it is a certificate program, a major or minor, or an extracurricular opportunity?
+Be specific: for example, is it a course or a program?
+Is it a certificate program, a major or minor, or an extracurricular opportunity?
 Please differentiate between program elements that exist and anything new that you are proposing.

 What is the technology invention/innovation area of focus?

-Is there an experiential component for students and approximately how many students will be involved?
+Is there an experiential component for students and approximately how many teams/students will be involved?

-How will the proposed course or program lead to the creation of student E-Teams?
-Are these US-based students or are there teams with both US and international students?
-(US-based students involvement is required).
-Is the team multidisciplinary (multidisciplinary teams are encouraged but not required)?
+Will the proposed course or program lead to the creation of student E-Teams?
+Will resulting teams be multidisciplinary (encouraged but not required)?